A different kind of fundraiser, fun & active!

 Expert, beginner, wannabe spinner, doesn’t matter your level, we are spinning for Zachary Root and others with Usher Syndrome.
-100% of proceeds goes directly for research through the Usher 1f Collaborative, a 501(c)3 organization.
+100% of proceeds goes directly for research through the Usher 1F Collaborative, a 501(c)3 nonprofit organization.

 DON’T MISS YOUR CHANCE TO HELP!

 What is Usher Syndrome

 Usher Syndrome is the leading cause of inherited deaf-blindness in the world.
 The major symptoms of Usher syndrome are hearing loss, poor balance and an eye disorder called retinitis pigmentosa, or RP.
 RP first causes night-blindness, then loss of peripheral vision, and eventually total blindness through the progressive degeneration of the retina.
 Type 1 is the most severe, with deafness and poor balance from birth and symptoms of retinitis pigmentosa beginning in the first decade of life.
-Thankfully, through the use of cochlear implants, children born today with Usher Syndrome 1F are given access to sound at an early age and are able to learn how to listen and speak.
+Thankfully, through the use of cochlear implants, children born today with Usher Syndrome 1F are given access to sound at an early age and are able to learn to listen and speak.
 There is currently NO CURE or treatment to save their vision.

 Usher syndrome is inherited, which means it is passed from parents to their children through genes.
 Usher Syndrome, including type 1F, affects all regardless of background.
 However, it is particularly prevalent in the Jewish community.
-As many as 5% of Ashkenazi Jews carry the genetic mutation for Usher Syndrome and about 2.5% carry the Usher 1F mutation.
+As many as 5% of Ashkenazi Jews carry a genetic mutation for Usher Sydrome, and about 2.5% carry the Usher 1F mutation.
 When both parents carry the mutation, there is a 25% chance they will have a child with Usher Syndrome.

 Sustainable Pathway to a Cure

 Investing in research will enable Usher 1F Collaborative to continue to fund the medical researchers who are currently working to cure Usher 1F and to expand our work and engage additional retinal researchers.

-Edwin Stone, M.D., Ph.D., at the University of Iowa Wynn Institute for Vision Research, is developing gene replacement therapy, a technique used successfully for other types of retinitis pigmentosa, to replace the mutated gene in the eye, as well as stem cell therapy using patients’ own skin cells, to halt further progression of vision loss and restore lost vision.
+Edwin Stone, M.D., Ph.D., at the University of Iowa Institute for Vision Research, is developing gene replacement therapy, a technique used successfully for other types of retinitis pigmentosa, to replace the mutated gene in the eye, as well as stem cell therapy using patients’ own skin cells, to halt further progression of vision loss and restore lost vision.